anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 2001:db8::35 and ns2.example.org at 2001.db8::3535.
 Each of the transmitted records has a TTL of 3600 seconds.

-# Comparison to Classic DNS Wire Format
+# Comparison to Classic DNS Wire Format {#sec:comparison-to-classic-dns}

 {{tab-cbor-comparison}} shows a comparison between the classic DNS wire format and the application/dns+cbor format.
 Note that the worst case results typically appear only rarely in DNS.